St George's Academy: St George's: rebuilding, growth and specialist status

-In the 1979 general election, a Conservative government came to power and the Council shifted focus towards retaining Grammar Schools where they still existed and improving schools where work had been put on hold during the comprehensive debate; despite 90% of English councils adopting comprehensive education, Lincolnshire had resisted.
+In the 1979 general election, Margaret Thatcher's Conservative government came to power and shortly afterwards it repealed much of the Education Act 1976 and thus allowed local authorities to retain grammar schools (where they still existed) through the Education Act 1979.
+In Lincolnshire, the Council shifted focus towards retaining its remaining grammar schools (like those in the Sleaford area) and improving schools where work had been put on hold during the comprehensive debate; despite 90% of English councils adopting comprehensive education, Lincolnshire had resisted.
 In 1979, the schools sub-committee recommended that the Westholme site be rebuilt.
-By December, the Council had approved the consolidation of the school at Westholme, but the catchment area was decreased to protect the smaller schools at Billingborough and Billinghay, causing controversy amongst parents in affected areas and governors at the school.
+By December, the Council had approved the consolidation of the school at Westholme, but the catchment area was decreased in 1980 to protect the smaller schools at Ruskington, Billingborough and Billinghay, causing controversy amongst parents in affected areas and governors at the school.
 A new building was constructed at Westholme between 1981 and 1983, allowing the Church Lane site to close in 1983−84.
 Reg Brealey donated £250,000 in 1982 towards the establishment of a languages centre, which opened in 1985.
 To commemorate the new buildings and the end of the dual-site format, the Board of Governors voted to adopt a new name: St George's School, which came into effect from September 1984.
 A new badge, to be worn on pupil's blazers, was designed by pupil Stephen Robinson: it featured a gold sword atop a red dragon on a blue shield, bordered with gold, all above a scroll with the motto Loyalty.

 On New Years Day 1991, St George's became grant-maintained; later that year, it announced plans to convert to a comprehensive school; the status was granted the following February.
 In 1992, it was awarded Technology School status, which was accompanied by a Government grant of £500,000 and a gift of £250,000 made by Reg Brealey; these contributed to the construction of a Science and Technology building, which opened in 1994.
 Sponsored by Brealey, St George's was one of the first schools designated a Technology College (a specialist school) in England in February 1994, a status renewed in 1997.
-More extensions followed: an English building in 1994, a library with art and physics classrooms in 1997, a sports hall in 2001, and a science building in 2005.
+More extensions followed: an English building in 1994, a library with art and physics classrooms in 1997–99, a sports hall in 2001, and a science building in 2005.
 In 2000, the Technology College status was renewed for the second time and the school received the Schools Curriculum and Sportsmark awards and was recognised as the 10th most improved specialist school in the country.
 After the abolition of grant-maintained status in 1998, St George's converted to a Foundation School.